philc/vimium/README.md

 - Use `Tab` on an empty Vomnibar to repeat or edit recent queries (details on the [wiki](https://github.com/philc/vimium/wiki/Tips-and-Tricks#repeat-recent-vomnibar-queries)).
 - Marks:
-    - Use <tt>\`\`</tt> to jump back to the previous position after selected jump-like movements: <br/>
+    - Use <tt>\`\`</tt> to jump back to the previous position after jump-like movements: <br/>
         (`gg`, `G`, `n`, `N`, `/` and local mark movements).
     - Global marks are now persistent and synced.
-- For filtered link hints (not the default), you can now use `Tab` and `Enter` to select hints, and hints are ordered by best match.
+- For numeric link hints, you can now use `Tab` and `Enter` to select hints, and hints are ordered by the best match.
-- Find mode now uses an HTML input (so you can paste and edit the search text).
-- Bug fixes, including:
-    - Bookmarklets accessed from the Vomnibar.
-    - Global marks on non-Windows platforms.
-    - Link-hints for non-Latin keyboards.
+- The Find Mode text entry box now supports editing, pasting, and better handles non-latin characters.
-    - Vimium now works on XML pages (instead of breaking them).
+- Vimium now works on XML pages.
-    - Scrolling within web components (e.g. Google Play Music).
+- Bug fixes.

 1.51 (2015-05-02)